dm248/dm248.github.io/posts/bctf2024_Snoopy.md

 ### Propagation algorithm

-The algorithm first randomized the $$63\times 63$$ inside points, and then repeatedly replaced that inside square with a new one in which each point had the average of the preceeding values of its four nearest neighbors.
+The algorithm first randomized the $$63\times 63$$ inside points, and then repeatedly replaced that inside square with a new one in which each point had the average of the preceding values of its four nearest neighbors.
 (Notice that for edges of this inside square, i.e., rows 1 & 63 and columns 1 & 63 of the full "die", these neighbors include the "pins" on the perimeter of the full die).
 Replacement went on until the maximum per-site change along the square was less than $$\epsilon = 10^{-14}$$, or until 200,000 iterations were reached in which case the chal bailed out with an error.